yanazlatanova/emotion-recognition/report/main.typ

   caption: [ Distribution of the number of unique raters per comment/text.] // TODO image shows 1 - 6 instead of categories )<unique-raters-histogram>

 Additionally, these raters often disagree in the emotions they assign, even in seemingly contradictory emotions.
-For example, the comment _"Definitely was a nonononoyes for me there lol, I'm a horrible person"_ got as fear, amusement, approval and disgust, from 5 different annotators.
-This noise, while problematic, is expected, since emotion classification is fairly subjective and requires context (which the annotaters did not have access to @GoEmotionsDatasetOrigin), and domain knowledge (which most annotators might've not had, because of the "ever-evolving ethos" of reddit's culture, both site-wide and within each subreddit @reddit).
+For example, the comment _"Definitely was a nonononoyes#footnote[nonononoyes is a name of a subreddit dedicated to sharing videos that depict situations initially appearing to go wrong ("no, no, no...") but ultimately result in a surprisingly positive or successful outcome ("yes!").] for me there lol, I'm a horrible person"_  got as fear, amusement, approval and disgust, from 5 different annotators.
+This noise, while problematic, is expected, since emotion classification is fairly subjective and there's multiple plausible answers @variation, annotators' lived experiences influence their interpretations @disagreements, and context is often necessary to access correctly the emotion (which the annotators did not have access to @GoEmotionsDatasetOrigin), and domain knowledge (which most annotators might've not had, because of the "ever-evolving ethos" of Reddit's culture, both site-wide and within each subreddit @reddit).
 On top of this, this dataset has been criticized before for its reliability @unknown_reliability @mislabeled, with specific examples from #cite(<mislabeled>, form: "prose") outlying issues on comments containing profanity, sarcasm, internet style conventions, and culturally specific references.
 From, this we realize that our model may struggle to accurately predict emotions in future inputs, especially on inputs that contain these.

 Based on these facts, we decided to:
 - *Label unclear cases consistently*: We treated both "Neutral" and empty emotion labels as "Unclear", united under the _unclear_ label, since in both situations raters were unable to confidently identify an emotion.

 - *Filter by rater count:* The dataset was filtered to include only comments with at least three raters, ensuring more reliable and confident annotations.
 As shown in @unique-raters-histogram, multiple comments had only one or two raters.

-- *Aggregated Ratings*: Since identical comments were often assigned different labels by different raters, we chose to aggregate the emotion ratings for each unique comment.
+- *Aggregated Ratings*: Since identical comments were often assigned different labels by different raters, we chose to aggregate the emotion ratings for each unique comment, embracing human label variation @variation.
 For instance, if the comment "this is adorable" received the following annotations:
   - *Rater 1:* [admiration, joy];
   - *Rater 2:* [admiration];
   - *Rater 3:* [amusement].